Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     ![Office Yeoman Generator](./Images/YeomanVuejs.png)

-1. When then Yeoman generator completes, change directories to the open the project folder (ex: **cd excel-portfolio**) and open the folder in your favorite code editor (you can use the command "**code .**" for [Visual Studio Code](https://code.visualstudio.com/)).
+1. When then Yeoman generator completes, change directories to the open the project folder (for example, **cd excel-portfolio**) and open the folder in your favorite code editor (you can use the command "**code .**" for [Visual Studio Code](https://code.visualstudio.com/)).

-1. The Office Yeoman generator does not have a Vue.js template, so the instructions had you select the JQuery template which you will now convert to leverage Vue.js.
-Start by opening **package.json** in the project root directory and add **dependencies** on **vue** and **vue-class-component**.
+1. The Office Yeoman generator does not have a Vue.js template.
+In a previous step, you selected the JQuery template.
+We will now convert this template to leverage Vue.js.
+To get started, open **package.json** in the project root directory, and add the following **dependencies** for **vue** and **vue-class-component**.
+Add the **@microsoft/office-js** dependency if this is not present in  package.json.

     ````javascript
     "dependencies": {